magnars/dash.el/README.md

 #### -partition `(n list)`

-Return a new list with the items in `list` grouped into `n-`sized sublists.
+Return a new list with the items in `list` grouped into `n`-sized sublists.
-If there are not enough items to make the last group `n-`sized, those items are discarded.
+If there are not enough items to make the last group `n`-sized, those items are discarded.

 ```el